vahidhedayati/grails-arrested-plugin/README.md

 ### Version info:

 ```

+1.13 : 	il8n support added to controller responses, server responses are now being returned to angularJS, error messages returned now in line with fields.

-1.12: 	Issues reported and found in older grails with JSON parsing, and on going sign up issues.
+1.12 : 	Issues reported and found in older Grails with JSON parsing, and on going sign up issues.
 Both now fixed. tidy up of userController.js

-1.11: 	Issue saving records, as String added to json.parse values of username,password,passwordConfirm within ArrestedUserController
+1.11 : 	Issue saving records, as String added to json.parse values of user name,password,passwordConfirm within ArrestedUserController

-1.10: 	Signup added, logout button added, il8n support added, html pages converted to gsp pages.
+1.10 : 	Sign-up added, logout button added, il8n support added, HTML pages converted to GSP pages.

-1.9: 	Basic AngularJS form validation added to master edit.html - numbers min/max validation string minSize/maxSize/pattern validations.
+1.9 : 	Basic AngularJS form validation added to master edit.html - numbers min/max validation string minSize/maxSize/pattern validations.
 Form update/Save disabled until form is valid

 1.8 :	Should have tested 1.7 properly - whilst it worked in one field instance, bugs with multiElement.
 Now fixed

 1.7 :	edit.html constraints not working - now fixed, added extra sha256Password encryption to testUnit for controller

 1.6 : 	Fixed issue with applications that have a dash / (hyphens).
-This was due to var in index.js also adopting dashes and breaking javascript,
+This was due to var in index.js also adopting dashes and breaking JavaScript,
-		Added extra autocomplete="off" to login form, a limitation in where browser saved passwords auto complete does not work well with this technology.
+		Added extra autoComplete="off" to login form, a limitation in where browser saved passwords auto complete does not work well with this technology.
-		In order to successfully log in, user must fill in username and password.
-The extra additions to login.html appears to have fixed on firefox.
+		In order to successfully log in, user must fill in user name and password.
+The extra additions to login.html appears to have fixed on FireFox.

 1.5 : 	changed static/Views to Views - this caused issued on 2.3.7+, removed serverHost change
 		resource to a dynamic call within service.js